trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

     return balance == 0
 ```

-**My thoughts:** Initially I thought the problem is trivial as above, I simply sort the array and find a pivot position that can happen the break the array into two equal sum sub-arrays.
-However, I sooner realize that I cannot make assumption that one array will always have elements less than the other. eg. `[4, 2, 1, 1]` can break into `[1, 2, 2]` and `[4]`.
+**My thoughts:** Initially I thought the problem is trivial as above, I simply sort the array and find a pivot position that can happen to break the array into two equal sum sub-arrays.
+However, I sooner realize that I cannot make assumption that one array will always have elements less than the other. eg. `[4, 2, 1, 1]` can break into `[1, 2, 2]` and `[4]` where all of `1, 2, 2 < 4`.
 But `[5, 1, 5, 1]` does not work if break into `[1, 1, 5]` and `[5]`.

 > Note: watch over for case `[5, 1, 5, 1]` and `[1, 2, 4, 3, 8]`

-After spending some time think more about this issue, I find that this problem is actually equivalent to find target sum in subset. eg. Find subset in `[5, 1, 5, 1]` such that the sum equals 6.
+After spend some time thinking more deeply about this issue, I find that this problem is actually equivalent to find target sum in subset. eg. Find subset in `[5, 1, 5, 1]` such that the sum equals 6.

 > Check out tomorrow's question for subset sum.